User Guide

 - A URL and QR code appear.
 Scan the QR code with your phone or type the URL into any browser.

 The server runs on port 7788 by default.
-You can change the port before starting.
+The port is editable while the server is running.

 Using the web interface